Merkoba/Harambe/README.md

 Admins can create more users, but you need to create the first admin.

-You can do it with `venv/bin/python add_admin.py`.
+You can do it with `venv/bin/python add_admin.py username password`.

 ---